JOHNFLEURIMOND/DynamicToDoList/README.md

 In the project directory, you can run:

-### `npm run dev`

-Runs the app in the development mode.<br>
-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>